Probate Q&A Series

 Recovering Misappropriated Veteran Benefits

-Veteran benefits belong to the estate if they arrive after death.
-An executor must deposit them into the estate account.
-If the funds disappear, the estate suffers a loss.
+Veteran benefits do not automatically belong to the estate if they arrive after death.
+Whether funds are part of the estate depends on the type of benefit and applicable federal law.
+If estate funds disappear, the estate suffers a loss.
 You can ask the court to surcharge the executor.
 ‘Surcharge’ means the court orders the executor to pay back estate losses.
 You can also refer the conduct to criminal authorities if funds disappear.

 Next Steps